June in

 Rainfall

-In June, in Chiang Rai, the rain falls for 19 days.
-Throughout June, 178mm (7.01") of precipitation is accumulated.
-In Chiang Rai, during the entire year, the rain falls for 137 days and collects up to 1691mm (66.57") of precipitation.
+Thailand, during the entire year, the rain falls for 137 days and collects up to 1691mm (66.57") of precipitation.

 Daylight

-With an average of 13h and 18min of daylight, June has the longest days of the year in Chiang Rai,
+June has the longest days of the year in Chiang Rai, with an average of 13h and 18min of daylight.

-On the first day of the month, sunrise is at 05:40 and sunset at 18:56.
-On the last day of June, in Chiang Rai, sunrise is at 05:44 and sunset at 19:03 +07.
+On the first day of June, sunrise is at 05:40 and sunset at 18:56.
+On the last day of the month, sunrise is at 05:44 and sunset at 19:03 +07.

 Sunshine

-August, with an average of 5h of sunshine, are months with the least sunshine.
+August, with an average of 5h of sunshine.

 UV index